-Rachel is a Partner in the Commercial and Regulatory Disputes team, who specialises in financial services regulatory investigations and banking and financial markets litigation.
+Rachel is a Partner in the Commercial and Regulatory Disputes team, who heads up our UK contentious financial services practice, specialising in regulatory investigations and banking and financial markets litigation.

 Rachel joined Osborne Clarke LLP in January 2017, having previously been a partner at King & Wood Mallesons LLP (formerly SJ Berwin) and Gibson Dunn and having trained and qualified at Freshfields in 1997.

 Acting as s166 skilled person in relation to the review of misselling of financial products by a bank and consequential losses suffered by customers.

 Market abuse / insider dealing

 Representing individuals within a merchant bank in relation to allegations of insider dealing.